mhorga/mhorga.github.io/_posts/2015-10-19-image-processing-in-ios-part-3.markdown

 var rgba = RGBA(image: image)!
 {% endhighlight %}

 The origin point `0 x 0` in the `UIKit` framework is at the top left corner of the screen while in the `Core Graphics` and `Core Image` frameworks is at the bottom left corner.
 This comes in handy when we need to debug issues such as when an _upside-down_ image resulted unexpectedly.
-We have access to the 2D-array of pixels which we can easily access by creating an index:
+We have access to the 2D-array of pixels which we can easily traverse with an index:

 {% highlight swift %}
 let index = y * rgba.width + x